DigiXess/repo-guidelines/graphic-assets/branch-merge-strategy.md

 - **Resolve Conflicts Proactively:**
     - Regularly pull from `draft` and resolve conflicts before opening a PR.
     - Avoid large, long-lived branches to minimize conflict risk.
-- **Always Test:** Always review and test your documentation thoroughly before merging it into the `main` or `draft` branches to ensure it doesn't introduce any errors or inconsistencies.
+- **Always Test:** Always review and test your graphic assets thoroughly before merging it into the `main` or `draft` branches to ensure it doesn't introduce any errors or inconsistencies.
 - **Use `git stash` for uncommitted work:** If you're working on something and need to switch to a different branch, use `git stash` to temporarily save your changes without committing them.
 This prevents messy commits when you're in the middle of work.
 - **Always verify the following before merging to `main`:**
     - ✅ Changes are reviewed and approved.